That Was the Week That Was: Reception

 Prime Minister Harold Macmillan was initially supportive of the programme, chastising Postmaster General Reginald Bevins for threatening to "do something about it".
 However, the BBC received many complaints from organisations and establishment figures.
 Lord Aldington, vice-chairman of the Conservative Party, wrote to BBC director-general Hugh Greene that Frost had a hatred of the prime minister which "he finds impossible to control".
 The programme also attracted complaints from the Boy Scout Association about an item questioning the sexuality of its founder Lord Baden-Powell, and from the government of Cyprus which claimed that a joke about their ruler Archbishop Makarios was a "gross violation of internationally accepted ethics".

 Historians have identified TW3 as breaking ground in comedy and broadcasting.
 Graham McCann said that it challenged the "convention that television should not acknowledge that it is television; the show made no attempt to hide its cameras, allowed the microphone boom to intrude, and often revealed other nuts and bolts of studio technology."
 This was unusual in the 1960s and gave the programme a modern feel.
 TW3 also flouted conventions by adopting "a relaxed attitude to its running time", and "it seemed to last just as long as it wanted".
+"The image of the BBC as 'Auntie' vanished for ever", Timothy Green wrote in 1972.

 The programme was taken off the air at short notice in December 1963 with the explanation that "1964 is a General Election year".